Drup2021/UniHub-FE/README.md

 - A RAG chatbot for readily available content like PYQs and notes so that students can learn angst-free.[Please feel free to explore our chatbot and events page]

 Business Impact:
-- Businesses can run students focused campaigns easily and also sponsor all ongoing and upcoming events through the app itself.
+- Businesses can run students focused campaigns easily and also sponsor all ongoing and upcoming events of any college through the app itself.